Top 5 CRED Interview Questions For SDE Role

 - Discuss sharding and replication for the distributed layer

-This is a classic that CRED asks with a twist — they often add constraints like thread safety or a capacity that changes mid-interview dynamically.
+A classic that CRED often asks with a twist — they may add thread safety requirements or dynamically change the capacity mid-interview.

 What CRED evaluates:

-- Your understanding of HashMap + Doubly Linked List combination
+- Your understanding of the HashMap plus Doubly Linked List combination

 - Whether you can write clean, readable code without an IDE

-- How you handle edge cases (capacity = 1, duplicate keys, etc.)
+- How you handle edge cases like capacity of 1 or duplicate keys

 - Use a HashMap for O(1) lookup